 Hamilton Beach TrueAir Review: Is It a Good Investment?

-A small air purifier equipped with a washable filter that isn't as efficient as traditional HEPA filters.
+A compact air purifier with a washable filter that, while less efficient than HEPA filters, effectively captures airborne particles.

 Our Verdict